 Martin Luther King, Jr., articulated this ethos of individuality and shared humanity explicitly when he said, “I have a dream that my four children will one day live in a nation where they will not be judged by the color of their skin, but by the content of their character.”
 (James Lindsay, “Identity Politics Does Not Continue the Work of the Civil Rights Movement”)

-They promote the ethic of “color-blindness,” reject the notion or currency of “systemic/insitutionalized racism,” treat “racism” as a universal problem of all “races” from the very fall of Adam and as simply a matter of interpersonal hatred, believe those who speak of the “Black Church” or “Whiteness” are just sowing division, and point to a portion or two of one speech from Dr. King as a shining example of what it means to actually oppose racism.
+They promote the ethic of “color-blindness,” reject the idea of “systemic racism,” treat “racism” as a universal problem of all “races,” as a matter of interpersonal hatred, believe those who speak of, e.g., “Whiteness” are just sowing division, and point to a portion or two of one speech from Dr. King as the premier example of what it means to actually oppose racism.
 In fact, they “hate racism”—just ask them.

-But if they really want to appeal to Dr. King, I wholly welcome them to do so.
-But they’re going to have to listen to him first, including what constitutes “racism,” the reality of systemic racism, broken economic systems, injustice, love, and power.
+But if they really want to appeal to Dr. King—and I wholly welcome them to do so—they’re going to have to listen to him first, including his own understanding of what constitutes “racism,” injustice, love, power, and the reality of systemic racism.

 To begin with, how did Dr. King identify “racism”?